nicolemne/gameratings-api/README.md

 include future implementations
 """

-# Features of the GOODGAME API
+# Features of the GG Ratings API
-The GOODGAME API consists of multiple apps, each with its unique model, views, URLs, and serializers.
+The GG Ratings API consists of multiple apps, each with its unique model, views, URLs, and serializers.
 This structure provides a well-organized and scalable approach to managing the various aspects of the API.

 ## Admin Access
 A superuser can log in through the Django admin site to manage the backend and administer the User model.
 This allows for efficient administration and control over user data and permissions.
 Additionally, only a superuser can add or delete new instances of the Platform and Genre models, however, all users can select a platform and genre when creating a new game instance.